Josh Sborz

-Joshua Alan Sborz (/spɔːrz/ SPORZ-'; born December 17, 1993) is an American professional baseball pitcher for the Texas Rangers of Major League Baseball (MLB).
-He was drafted 74th overall by the Los Angeles Dodgers in the 2015 Major League Baseball draft and played for the Dodgers in 2019 and 2020.
+Joshua Alan Sborz (/spɔːrz/ SPORZ-'; born December 17, 1993) is an American professional baseball pitcher in the Texas Rangers organization.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers.
+He was drafted 74th overall by the Dodgers in the 2015 MLB draft.
 Sborz played college baseball at the University of Virginia.

 Amateur career

 Sborz attended McLean High School in McLean, Virginia.
 He played for the school's baseball team as a pitcher and an infielder, and received all-state and all-Met honors twice.
 Additionally, he was named Group AAA state Player of the Year in 2012.
 Sborz committed to playing college baseball at the University of Virginia.

 As a freshman with the Cavaliers, Sborz mainly pitched out of the bullpen.
 He made 30 appearances for Virginia, which was the 10th most in team history.
 Sborz joined the UVA rotation during his sophomore season and made 15 starts.
 He started Game 3 of the College World Series finals against Vanderbilt.
 In 2013 and 2014, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League.

 For his junior season, Sborz was moved back to the bullpen and was named the team's closer.
 As a result of injuries to the starting rotation, Sborz made two starts towards the end of the regular season.
 He ended the regular season with a 2.49 ERA and was tied with Florida State's Billy Strode for the ACC lead in saves with 12.
 For his accomplishments, Sborz was named to the All-ACC second-team.
 On May 19, 2015, he threw a one-hit shutout against Georgia Tech in an ACC Tournament play-in game.
 Sborz was named the College World Series Most Outstanding Player following UVA's championship run in the 2015 College World Series.
 He recorded three wins and a save in four games; pitching 13 scoreless innings with 10 strikeouts, four walks and seven hits allowed.